giz-berlin/keycloak-role-authenticator/Readme.md

 This simple module allows authenticating for a Keycloak role before handing over the authentication flow back to a client.
 For example, you can allow access to an application only for a single role.
 It is inspired by [`auth-require-role-authenticator`](https://github.com/thomasdarimont/keycloak-extension-playground/tree/master/auth-require-role-extension).

 In contrast to the built-in `User Role Authenticator` this authenticator does not require you to create an own flow for every client which might have a different user set.
 This module allows you to add one role per client and assign users to those specific roles while having only central authentication flows.
-Additionally, with this module you can set a specific error message per client to let your users know, why they are not able to login.
+Additionally, with this module you can set a specific error message per client to let your users know why they are not able to login.

 ## Installation